Doctoral Training Partnerships

 The level of support we provide will vary from research project to research project.
 It will be assessed against our ability to offer in-house expertise and the resource availability – as well as the priority of the research being undertaken.

-Those wanting further information on our research priorities and on our collaborative work with universities and the research councils should contact the Postgraduate Research & Skills Officer using the details below.
+Those wanting further information on our collaborative work with universities and the UK research councils should contact the Postgraduate Research & Skills Officer using the details below.

 Postgraduate Research & Skills Officer